 What are the environmental and economic impacts of collaboration in the licensing and operation of hydropower facilities?
 Does collaborative development of computer simulation models affect stakeholder trust in and use of scientific information in planning processes?
 How do collaboration and uncertainty interact to produce effective resource management?
 How does stakeholder engagement evolve over time?

 What factors lead to delay in approval of environmental permits?
 Do faster permitting processes have less stringent environmental protections?
 Does the timing of permitting delay affect overall project costs or benefits?

 How can scientists and scholars develop mindsets to become more creative and productive researchers?
-Forthcoming book with Cambridge University Press
+Book available from Cambridge University Press